WHERE ARE THE BEST NEIGHBORHOODS IN TOKYO? WHICH ARE THE COOLEST DISTRICTS TO VISIT TO TOKYO?

 From Akihabara the electronics district to Asakusa the more traditional part of Tokyo, we prepared a full guide for you.

-Tokyo is the biggest city and largest agglomeration in the world with its 37 million inhabitants!
-Despite everything, it is one of the safest cities in the world and very well organised to travel from 1 place to another.
+Tokyo is the biggest city and largest agglomeration in the world with 37 million inhabitants!
+Despite everything, it is one of the safest cities in the world and very well organized to travel from 1 place to another.

-Whether you love video games, shopping, temples, museums, food, Tokyo will surprise you on so manly levels.
+Whether you love video games, shopping, temples, museums, food, Tokyo will surprise you on so many levels.

 Shinjuku is centered around the busiest train station in the world.
 It combines one of the largest business districts in Tokyo with a huge shopping and entertainment area!
 It is also in Shinjuku that you will experience the best nightlife in Tokyo!